NicoDaoMoney/astroport-core/contracts/tokenomics/staking/README.md

-# Astroport xNICO Staking
+# Astroport xSEUL Staking

-This staking contract allows ASTRO holders to stake their tokens in exchange for xNICO.
+This staking contract allows ASTRO holders to stake their tokens in exchange for xSEUL.
 The amount of ASTRO they can claim later increases as accrued fees in the Maker contract get swapped to ASTRO which is then sent to stakers.

 ---